-Figure A-31 compares ITE's Single-Family Detached Housing (Land Use Code 210) average trip generation rates and Redwood City single-family detached homes survey results.
-Redwood City singlefamily detached housing trip generation rates are more than double than ITE's average rate for the AM peak hour and approximately onethird higher than ITE rates for the PM peak hour.
-Data collection and field visits confirmed that the high trip generation rate for the singlefamily survey results is not the result of cut-through traffic or unusually high number of deliveries.
+Figure A-31 compares ITE's Single-Family Detached Housing (Land Use Code 210) average trip generation rates and an average of Redwood City single-family detached homes survey results.
+Notably, the average observed trip generation for single-family detached housing in Redwood City is 0.26 trips per dwelling unit higher than ITE's average rate for the AM peak hour and 0.07 trips per dwelling unit less than ITE's average rate for the PM peak hour.
+Data collection and field visits confirmed that the high trip generation rate for the single-family survey results is not the result of cut-through traffic or unusually high number of deliveries.

-Data from American Community Survey shows that about a quarter of residents in this census block group owned one vehicle or less, meaning that about 75 percent of households have 2 or more vehicles.
-For Redwood City as a whole, about 40 percent of households own one vehicle or less, and in the census tract that includes Glenwood Avenue and Highland Avenue (track number 6098), about 25 percent of households own one vehicle or less.
-The higher trip generation rates observed for the single-family detached housing could be attributed to the higher vehicular ownership rates observed in this census block group of Redwood City.
-Higher vehicle ownership and higher trip generation rates are likely to occur in other neighborhoods in Redwood City that are more residential and further from downtown.
+For Redwood City as a whole, about 40 percent of households own one vehicle or less, and in the census tracts groups that were observed (6098, 6103.03, and 6110), approximately 20 to 25 percent of households own one vehicle or less.
+The higher trip generation rates observed in the AM peak hour for the single-family detached housing could be due to the higher vehicular ownership rates observed in these census block groups of Redwood City.
+Higher vehicle ownership and higher trip generation rates are likely to occur in other neighborhoods in Redwood City that are more residential and further from downtown core.